 ‘The problem starts at birth,’ Gemma asserts.
 ‘Growing up, girls and boys have historically been presented with very limited career aspirations.
 If you’re a girl who wants to play with a plane, what clubs can you join?
 Does your older brother or father support you in your interests?
 Whereas boys are often naturally exposed to industries such as construction, technology, automotive and aerospace.
 The media has a responsibility to reflect the reality of women in engineering, to make young girls aware that they can become engineers, and also change the perceptions of their parents and wider society by reaffirming that it is ‘normal’ for women to become engineers.’

-The Organisation for Economic Co-operation and Development formed by 34 countries reports that degree choices are made at a very early age – at 15 years old, girls have already decided whether they want to become engineers – and evidences that technical subjects are not any more difficult for female students.
+The Organisation for Economic Co-operation and Development formed by 34 countries reports that degree choices are made at a very early age – at 15 years old, girls have already decided whether they want to become engineers.
 Given the low uptake of STEM degrees and the fact that almost 1/3 of engineers across Europe are female, the shortage of female engineers in the UK is not due to lack of talent, but to lack of awareness and opportunity.
 Women represent 50% of the population, and female engineers are a vastly untapped talent pool full of the skills that the industry urgently needs.

 Despite people of ethnic minority background making up around 14% of the UK’s population, BAME (Black and Minority Ethnic) talent is also underrepresented in the UK engineering industry.
 Although BAME students account for 25% of university engineering graduates, only 6% of UK engineers are from BAME backgrounds.